-A human immunodeficiency virus (HIV) test detects HIV antibodies or antigens, or the genetic material (DNA or RNA) of HIV in the blood or another type of sample.
-This determines whether an HIV infection is present (HIV-positive).
-HIV infects white blood cells called CD4+ cells, which are part of the body's immune system that help fight infections.
-HIV can progress to acquired immunodeficiency syndrome (AIDS).
+An HIV test detects HIV antibodies or antigens or the genetic material (RNA or DNA) of HIV in the blood or another type of sample.
+This can show if an HIV infection is present (HIV-positive).
+HIV infects certain white blood cells.
+They are part of the body's immune system that help fight infections.

 Why It Is Done

 An HIV test is done to:

 - Screen blood, blood products, and organ donors to prevent the spread of HIV.